jbee/jbee.github.io/hiperx.md

 * parsing
 * terminals

-To implement a general parser a language designer wants to describe patterns for terminals.
+A language designer often describes patterns for terminals for a general parser that outputs a [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-Let us understand a *terminal* as any sequence of characters that is one atomic thing.
+Here *terminal* is understood as any sequence of characters that is one atomic thing.
 A leaf in a parse tree.
 Like identifiers, numbers or string literals.